MicrosoftDocs/visualstudio-docs/subscriptions/sign-in-issues.md

 # Issues signing in to Visual Studio subscriptions

 To use your Visual Studio subscription, you must first sign in.
 Depending on your subscription, you might have either a Microsoft account (MSA) or a Microsoft Entra identity.
-This article discusses some of the issues you might encounter while signing in to your subscription.
+This article discusses some of the issues you might encounter while signing in to your subscription, including  what happens when your Admin updates your Visual Studio subscriber's sign-in address.

 ## Microsoft Accounts (MSA) can't be created using work/school email addresses